 These are the best eCommerce website builders for small business:

 Are you in the market for a well-rounded small business eCommerce platform?
 If so, Wix is a great place to start.
 This site builder offers a vast selection of third-party add-on applications, a great deal of control over how products are shown to customers, and high-quality templates.
+Overall, a solid package to claim itself the best eCommerce website builder for small business.

 I found that designing a small business store with Wix is a pretty simple process.